 - Schedule SI (Section 115BBH): A new point added 115BBH, in which Income from Virtual Digital assets is taxed at 30% without deductions.

-Carefully considering accuracy and completeness while filing the ITR-2 form is vital to claim the benefits.
+Carefully considering accuracy and completeness when filing the ITR-2 form is vital to claiming benefits.
 Here are some of the common mistakes to avoid while filing the ITR-2, along with the impact the mistake could make and ways to prevent them:

 - Mistake: An NRI who has become a resident again, forgetting to declare foreign assets or foreign-sourced income (if any)